 Cabo San Lucas, Mexico has changed over the years from a rowdy, party town to a family friendly vacation destination.
 Visitors might be surprised to find there are numerous excursions that cater to guests of all ages, so there is no need to stay at the beach or resort pool.
 If you’re looking for the best places to go with kids in Cabo off the resort property, here are some fun ideas for your visit.

 *This post contains affiliate links, but all opinions are 100% my own.

 Wild Canyon Adventures has the largest zip lining circuit in Baja.
 There are eight zip lines of varying lengths, with the longest coming in at 2,673 feet.
 That’s the same length as nine football fields!
 Some lines are solo and others are tandem, how you go is up to you.
 Kids must be 8 years old and weight at least 55 pounds.
 Zip lining through the canyons on the longest lines in Cabo is an adventure you will never forget!

 If your family loves to hike, there are plenty of opportunities in the Los Cabos area.
 Check with your hotel for nearby spots and bring hats, sunscreen, lots of water, and the right shoes wherever you go.

 3. Whale watching

 The official whale watching season runs from December to March when whales are migrating in the Sea of Cortes off the Baja California coast.
 Many companies offer excursions to see the majestic creatures and this is definitely on our bucket list.
 Just be sure to take precautions if you or your child suffers from motion sickness.
-We have some helpful remedies here.
+Check out our helpful remedies for motion sickness.

 Ever wonder what it’s like to fly above the water?
 Cabo Flyboard takes visitors on a high flying adventure that is fun for the whole family.
 Kids must be 10 years of age and weigh at least 85 pounds, but I guarantee once they know this is an option, they won’t want anything but this high flying excursion!